wilkie/blog/posts/conference_diversity.md

   and you can promote it with, yes, special focused effort.
 This conference did not do this, has a statistically significant disparity, and was called out upon it rightfully. **If you as a conference are inviting speakers and actively looking for quality yet not actively promoting diversity, then you are not trying hard enough.** Even if you criticize my numbers and suggest that, although 20% of the community are women, more percentage of men than women want to speak.
 That's still a problem!
-A problem a conference must be willing to solve by actively promoting voice so that there are more potential voices through the dispeling of stereotypes and better, more visible role models.
+A problem a conference must be willing to solve by actively promoting voice so that there are more potential voices through the dispelling of stereotypes and better, more visible role models.

 Considering the effect occurs on the most optimistic of cases (providing a voice for women) and this voice is being suppressed, it only follows that other voices of minority communities that are far less represented are being oppressed considerably more.
 Since the number of active voices in the